climatescape/climatescape.org/hasura/README.md

 > reliability, feature robustness, and performance.

-The end result is that we're able to maintain a very flexible [GraphQL][graphql] API with minimal developmand and operational overhead.
+The end result is that we're able to maintain a very flexible [GraphQL][graphql] API with minimal development and operational overhead.

 ## Setup